 736 Overall, the experiment indicates that varying the probability threshold 737 does not significantly improve the skill of the notification criteria.
 Therefore, 738 for the sake of simplicity, a fixed probability threshold is recommended.

 739 5.
 Discussion

+5.1.
+Limitations and moving forward

 740 The definition of the spatial and temporal framework is often a limitation 741 in studies that analyze the skill of ensemble flood forecasting systems Cloke 742 and Pappenberger (2009).
 Due to the rarity of flood events, the statistical 743 robustness of such analysis relies on a limited and often highly correlated 744 sample of events.
 To address this limitation, long-term and continental or 745 global studies are advocated, such as the one presented here, which spans 746 over a period of two and a half years and extends over a European domain.
 747 Nevertheless, our study would benefit from a larger sample of points and flood 748 events.
 As shown in Figure 11, there are many stations for which the skill 749 metrics cannot be calculated due to null hits, misses or false alarms.
 A larger 750 sample of observed events would reduce the susceptibility of the analysis to 751 this issue.
 Two potential solutions emerge: extending the study period, which 752 is limited by the availability of the HEPS forecasts (or reforecasts), or using 753 an event threshold of higher recurrence.
 We decided to work with a sample 754 of stations, instead of all the river cells Bartholmes et al. (2009), to limit 755 the spatial correlation of events.
 Additionally, we tested removing stations